 It was empty.
 Perfect.
 She crept out from behind the shelf of scrolls and walked quietly toward the propped-open door at the entrance.
 She peered through.

 Doctor Whitestalk, sitting at a desk near a window, glanced at her without interest.
-The scholar had a sparrow laid out before her and cut it open to expose its innards.
+The scholar had a sparrow laid out before her and she cut it open to expose its innards.
 Cazia watched her pick something out of the body–a tiny organ, obviously–with her thumb and index fingers.
 Those were the only fingers she had left.
-She’d gone hollow years ago when she was barely older than Cazia herself, but without her fingers she could no longer cast spells.
+She’d gone hollow years ago when she was barely older than Cazia herself, but without her fingers, she could no longer cast spells.
 All she could do was consult with other scholars, when she felt moved to talk.